romilly/start-apl/manuscript/Chapter1.md

 # Special APL characters

+There are *two ways* that you can type the special APL characters when you are writing code.

+Remember that keyboard that's displayed at the top of the RIDE window?
+If you hover your mouse over an APL symbol, the RIDE will tell you its name and what it does.

+If you mouse-click on the symbol, the RIDE will type that symbol for you in your APL session.

+Alternatively you can type APL symbols directly from the keyboard.

 Here's the layout of the UK APL keyboard with APL symbols added.

 ![Dyalog APL keyboard](images/apl-keyboard.jpg)

-If you're using a keyboard with a Windows key you can hold down the Windows key to type APL symbols.
+Use the Windows key to help you type APL symbols.

 * Type `Windows-` and you should see a `×` symbol
 * Type `Windows-equals` to get the `÷` sign.